Skip to content

 Fonts from external SPI Flash

 The Commercial edition allows to use an external SPI Flash to store the fonts.
-Fonts are loaded by the application at run-time.
+Fonts are loaded by the application dynamically at run-time.

 The application note explains how to Upload fonts to external SPI Flash.